Imagen única de: Espada Vikinga De Haithabu, Siglo Ix, Acero De Damasco. Categoría-B

 Viking haithabu sword with scabbard, 9th century, Damascus blade

-This beautifully detailed sword is a finely crafted and remarkably well-preserved reconstruction of a find from a grave in Hedeby.
-Dating back to the 9th century, this sword is believed to have belonged to either a Danish nobleman or a wealthy Viking warrior.
-The original find can be admired at the Viking Museum in Haithabu.
-The Viking settlement of Haithabu, the most important Viking trading centre in Jutland (near Schleswig), was declared a UNESCO World Heritage Site in 2018.
+This beautifully detailed sword is a reconstruction of a finely crafted and remarkably well-preserved grave find from Hedeby.
+Dating from the 9th century, this sword is believed to have belonged to a Danish nobleman or wealthy Viking warrior.
+The original find can be admired in the Viking Museum at Haithabu.
+The Viking settlement at Haithabu, the most important Viking trading center in Jutland (near Schleswig), was declared a UNESCO World Heritage Site in 2018.

 In terms of its design, this one-handed sword is a classic example of a Viking sword wielded by Norse warriors.
-It has the typical features of a traditional sword of the High Middle Ages: a short guard, a straight double-edged blade with a wider butt and a distinctive pommel with several ridges.
+It has the typical features of a traditional sword from the High Middle Ages: a short guard, a straight, double-edged blade with a wider hilt, and a distinctive, ridged pommel.

 The blade of this replica is forged from Damascus steel*.
-The edges are unsharpened and the continuous tang of the blade is riveted to the pommel.
-The wooden-core handle is wrapped with red leather and adorned at both ends with decorative brass rings.
-The crossguard, approximately 14 cm long and 2 cm thick, and the generous five-lobed pommel are made of brass.
-The highly detailed, engraved motifs and patterns that adorned the handle of the original artifact were reproduced as faithfully as possible.
+The edges are unsharpened, and the blade's continuous tang is riveted to the pommel.
+The wood-core handle is wrapped in red leather and adorned at both ends with decorative brass rings.
+The crossguard, approximately 14 cm long and 2 cm thick, and the generous five-lobed pommel are crafted from brass.
+The highly detailed, etched motifs and patterns that adorned the handle of the original artifact have been reproduced as faithfully as possible.

 This sword is designed as a collector's item or decorative object and is also ideal as an accessory, for example to complete your costume.

-A regular version of the sword with EN45 spring steel blade is also available in our shop (item no. 0116041400).
+A standard version of the sword with an EN45 spring steel blade is also available in our shop (item no. 0116041400).

 Details: